hadley/adv-r/Computing-on-the-language.md

 ## Modifying calls

-It's a bad idea to create code by operating on it's string representation: there is no guarantee that you'll create valid code.
+It's a bad idea to create code by operating on its string representation: there is no guarantee that you'll create valid code.

+[Some examples]

 Instead, you should use tools like `substitute` and `bquote` to modify expressions, where you are guaranteed to produce syntactically correct code (although of course it's still easy to make code that doesn't work).

 ## `substitute`